Resources & FAQ

 When do grant funds get disbursed?

-Initial disbursements will occur on June 1, 2026, after grant agreements are finalized.
-Disbursement schedule will be determined based on your implementation timeline and organizational capacity.
+Initial disbursements will occur July 1, 2026 after grant agreements are finalized.

 Strategic Focus & Missional Alignment